 How to use the pill

 The pill is available in a range of hormonal concentrations.
-If you decide on the pill, your doctor will determine which formula best meets your needs.
-Take the pill according to the most recent package insert, which provides instructions on when to begin the pill, whether you need backup contraception at certain times and what to do if you miss a pill.
-Using the pill to decrease the number of menstrual periods you have in a year has been demonstrated to be safe and is a feature of some oral contraceptive regimens.
+If a woman decides on the pill, her doctor will determine which formula best meets her needs.
+She should take the pill according to the most recent package insert, which provides instructions on when to begin the pill, whether backup contraception will be needed at certain times and what to do if a pill is missed.
+Using the pill to decrease the number of menstrual periods a woman has in a year has been demonstrated to be safe and is a feature of some oral contraceptive regimens.

 The Patch